solo-io/gloo-mesh-use-cases/cert-management/virtual-mesh-certs-vault/external-vault/README.md

 ## Update Istio deployments in remote clusters

 This will patch the enteprise-agent deployment with a role binding for the istio sidecar and inject a vault agent container into istiod to enable certificate retrieval and rotation.

+Copy `rb-values.yaml` to `cluster1-values.yaml` and `cluster2-values.yaml` and modify your relay address with the value from ENDPOINT_GLOO_MESH.

 ```
 ./scripts/06-update-rbac.sh